-The teams have a priority system during adverse weather so that main routes are treated first.
+The Roads Teams use a priority system during adverse weather which allows main roads and core routes to be treated first.

 Priority One Routes

 These roads receive precautionary salting and are roads which have a cumulative daily flow of more than 800 vehicles a day, including roads to Emergency Services establishments.

 These routes shall receive precautionary salt treatment between 5.30am and midnight and;

 • Clearance of snow accumulations 24 hrs per day.

 • The treatment of ice formations 24 hrs per day.